liljencrantz/crush/docs/overview.md

 ]
 ```

-One of the Crush serializers, Pup, is a native file format for Crush.
+One of the Crush serializers, `pup`, is a native file format for Crush.
 The
 Pup-format is protobuf-based, and its schema is available
 [here](../src/crush.proto).
 The advantage of Pup is that all crush types,
 including classes and closures, can be losslessly serialized into this format.